mikailaliyev/mikailaliyev/README.md

 # 💫 About Me:
-I am currently working on a backend project using FastAPI, a Python web framework for building APIs.
+I am currently working on a fullstack app using MERN stack.

 ## 🌐 Socials: